Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 18          | 2       | 2020-07-13T00:00:00.000Z | 5          |
 | 25          | 2       | 2020-06-16T00:00:00.000Z | 6          |

-We've restricted the data for demonstration purposes and will continute to do this throughout.
-Here we used DATE_PART and AGE to work out the number of months between the start date and the end of 2020 and filter for only the monthy subscribers that never churned.
+We've restricted the data for demonstration purposes and will continue to do this throughout.
+Here we used DATE_PART and AGE to work out the number of months between the start date and the end of 2020 and filter for only the monthly subscribers that never churned.
 Next we need to use this information to create a table with the customer_id, plan_id and payment_date where we have all the payment dates the user paid for their monthly subscription.

 ```sql